 Fillet and Chamfer The Fillet tools round the corners of non-parallel lines.
-The specified.
+The Chamfer tools cut them at straight angles.
+Trim The Trim tools cut off or extend a line to the boundary limit specified.
 They also segment a line at an intersection, and create corners from intersecting lines.
+Transform and Duplicate The Transform tools move, rotate, expand or shrink, and mirror objects.
+The Duplicate tools copy and arrange objects in particular patterns.